 Call for Abstracts

 The deadline for submitting abstracts was extended to Friday, November 15, 2019.
-The reviewing process is planned to be finished by February 14, 2020.
+The reviewing process was finished by February 14, 2020.

-Results from the reviewing process will be communicated during the following 1-2 weeks after February 14th.
-We have already noticed that several abstracts are not written according to the guidelines.
+Results from the reviewing process was communicated during the following 1-2 weeks after February 14th.
+We have noticed that several abstracts are not written according to the guidelines.
 As accepted abstracts are supposed to be published in a special issue of the Gerontechnology journal, some writers must be prepared to do an editing job.

 Read abstract submission guidelines and look at the examples before preparing your abstract.

 There are two types of abstract:

 - Format No.1 - Free Paper, Poster, or an individual presentation as part of a symposium

 - Format No.2 - ONLY if you are the Convener of a Symposium

 Click here to download an abstract template.
 Please note that individual delegates may only submit a maximum of 3 abstracts.
 References use APA style not Vancouver.

 (you need to create a user name and password that you also use when register for the conference)